My goal is to visit all countries in the Caribbean, but Saint Martin is making it difficult to want to go elsewhere.

 Rosemary's Seafood Cuisine for breakfast

-Listen, it was a bit of a trek (Google Maps failed us) trying to find this place, but I was determined to find Rosemary's and I am so glad I did.
+Listen, it was a bit of a trek (Google Maps failed us) trying to find this place, but I was determined to find Rosemary's, and I am so glad I did.
 Rosemary does not have great reviews for no reason.
 Rosemary's Lolo (a small traditional restaurant) is located in Marigot.
-Her shop is sandwiched between other lolo's but I recommend going here at least once.
+Her shop is sandwiched between other lolo's but I recommend going there at least once.
 For me it was the snapper, it was "chef's kiss".
 It felt like a home-cooked meal, to say the least.

 Rainbow Cafe